Resolve to Write 2024 #309

 Which brought us to “free” healthcare, like the “truly great” countries overseas.
 Again, with the government involvement.
 Nothing is free.
 Most countries have a cap, and many limitations on providers.
 Also, once you reach a certain age, the benefits only go so far to keep you alive.

 She wouldn’t quit, and brought up illegals and Harris’ stance on the borders.
-I nearly choked as I told her to look at the Google image of the “Mexican Freeway, the “path” across the border that is so well traveled and worn it is visible from space.
+I nearly choked as I told her to look at the Google image of the “Mexican Freeway”, the “path” across the border that is so well traveled and worn it is visible from space.
 “And this is why healthcare is so expensive here, and car insurance.
-You go out here, an illegal hits you, even though I don’t think they call them illegals now, they’re all ‘documented’, but they don’t carry automotive insurance.
+You go out here, an illegal hits you– even though I don’t think they call them illegals now, they’re all ‘documented’– but they don’t carry automotive insurance.
 So they hit you, but they don’t have insurance, so your insurance has to pick it up.
 That’s why it’s always on the rise, to cover uninsured drivers.
-And they’re driving nicer cars than you and I. Because they can afford to, because they don’t pay insurance and so many of them are paid cash.
+And they’re driving nicer cars than you and I. Because they can afford to, because they don’t pay insurance and so many of them are paid cash for their work.
 And that’s so when they get hurt on the job the owner doesn’t have to claim them, he just says, ‘I didn’t even know that guy was here, I’ve never seen him before, you know they all look alike,’ and presto, no workers comp claim, it saves him from liability.
 But the taxpayers pay- they pay for his healthcare.
 When someone comes across our borders, they automatically receive $2000 and free education and healthcare.
 They’re treated better than our veterans.
 The people who pay for insurance will always be paying for those who don’t.
 The more that come in here, the more we have to pay.
 There’s your democratic economics.”
 I then went on to explain how the parties flipped in the late 60’s and 70’s.
 This seemed to be an eye opening lesson.
 Her rebuttal was some comedian who made fun of Puerto Ricans under the Republican name.

 I sat back and rubbed my face.
 “They’re all morally corrupt.
 It’s all a game.
 What concerns me is not appearing intimidating to other countries, like Russia and Iran.
 I’m seriously surprised they haven’t bombed us already under Sleepy Joe.”